 We’re only just beginning to understand quite how important sleep is for our health – and it can play a role in stabilising blood pressure too.
 When we’re sleeping, our blood pressure tends to dip, and studies show that if you don’t get enough sleep, you have an increased risk of high blood pressure.

 According to research, regularly sleeping for less than four hours a night is linked to a significant risk in the long term.
-However, getting six to eight hours of restful sleep a night doesn’t only prevent blood pressure from rising, but can also prevent it fluctuating, which can be just as dangerous.
+However, getting six to eight hours of restful sleep a night doesn’t only prevent blood pressure from rising, it can also prevent it fluctuating – which can be just as dangerous.

-If you feel like you struggle to get enough restful sleep, head over to the sleep and fatigue section of our website where you’ll find tips to improve your sleep and ways to beat insomnia.
+If you struggle to get enough restful sleep, head over to the sleep and fatigue section of our website where you’ll find tips to help you improve your sleep.

 Final thoughts…